Pride is for everyone.”

 - The colour red is the colour of life.

-- Orange is a colour that is associated with healing.
+- Orange is colour associated with healing.

-- The sun is connected with the colour yellow.
+- The sun is associated colour yellow.

 - Green has a connection to the natural world.

-- The colour indigo is associated with serenity.
+- Indigo is associated with serenity.

 - Violet is a colour that represents the LGBTQ community’s spirit.

-Check it out – Best Quotes
+Check it out – Best 101 LGBTQ+ Pride Quotes to celebrate Love

-2. The Six Colour Pride Flag
+2. The Six-Colour Pride Flag

-In 1979, the flag was modified once more.
-Gilbert Baker chose to divide the design in half, with an even number of stripes surrounding each lamp post, so that hundreds of rainbow banners could be draped over the streetlamps along the parade route.
-To achieve this design, he eliminated the turquoise stripe from the seven-stripe flag.
-The result was the six-stripe version of the flag, which became the industry standard.
+In 1979, the flag underwent another modification.
+Gilbert Baker chose to divide the design in half, with an even number of stripes surrounding each lamppost, enabling the draping of hundreds of rainbow banners along the parade route.To achieve this design, he eliminated the turquoise stripe from the seven-stripe flag.
+Thus, The result was the six-stripe version of the flag, which became the industry standard.

 3. Philadelphia Pride Flag

 The Philadelphia Pride Flag was established in response to the need for greater inclusivity among the LGBTQ+ community.
-A small PR business in Philadelphia designed the flag, which will be presented in 2017 as part of the city’s “More Color, More Pride” campaign.
+Also, A small PR business in Philadelphia designed the flag, which will be presented in 2017 as part of the city’s “More Color, More Pride” campaign.

 Leader’s Tip: